We live in an age of information disorder.

 Disinformation is content that is intentionally false and designed to cause harm.
 It is motivated by three factors: to make money; to have political influence, either foreign or domestic; or to cause trouble for the sake of it.

 When disinformation is shared it often turns into misinformation.
 Misinformation also describes false content, but the person sharing doesn’t realize that it is false or misleading.
-Often a piece of disinformation is picked up by someone who doesn’t realize it’s false, and shares it with their networks, believing that they are helping.
+Often a piece of disinformation is picked up by someone who doesn’t realize it’s false and that person shares it with their networks, believing that they are helping.

 The sharing of misinformation is driven by socio-psychological factors.
 Online, people perform their identities.
 They want to feel connected to their ‘‘tribe,” whether that means members of the same political party, parents who don’t vaccinate their children, activists concerned about climate change, or those who belong to a certain religion, race or ethnic group.